Isles of Mull, Iona & The Highlands 4 Day Tour from Glasgow

 Our return to Glasgow is via Edinburgh and via the Kelpies, the world’s largest equine sculptures.
 Standing over 30 metres high, these two giant steel horse heads are a monument to Scotland’s horse-powered industrial heritage.

-Images of Inveraray, Cal Mac Ferry, Buachaille Etive Mor, the Falls of Dochart and The Kelpies © Visit Scotland
+Images of Inveraray, Cal Mac Ferry, the Falls of Dochart and The Kelpies © Visit Scotland

 Departure & Return Information

-At the end of this tour you can return to Glasgow or Edinburgh.
-All you need to do is email us (include your booking reference number) at email@example.com and we will arrange this with your tour driver-guide.
+At the end of the tour you can return to Glasgow or Edinburgh.
+All you need to do is select your preferred drop off location on the booking form.

 Check in 09.15

-Please note if you are late in arriving at your departure point and as a consequence miss your tour you will not be entitled to a refund.
+In the event you are late for any reason in arriving at your departure point and consequently miss your tour, you will not be entitled to a refund.

-Costs are for transportation by air-conditioned 16 seat mini-coach and the services of an English speaking driver-guide.
+Costs are for transportation by air-conditioned 16 seat mini-coach, the services of an English speaking driver-guide and all ferry fares.